cyangg/Bellabeat-Fitness-Data-Analysis/README.md

 - Current: Data is from March 2016 to May 2016.
 Data is not current so the users habit may be different now.
 - Cited: Unknown.

+⛔ The dataset has limitations:

+- Data collected from year 2016.
+Users' daily activity, fitness and sleeping habits, diet and food consumption may have changed since then, hence data may not be timely or relevant.
+- Sample size of 30 female FitBit users is not representative of the entire female population.
+- As data is collected in a survey, hence unable to ascertain the integrity or accuracy of data.